spacebarchat/docs/docs/setup/SYSTEMD.md

 [Install]
 WantedBy=multi-user.target
 ```
-If you set it up correctly, you should be able to run ``systemctl start fosscord`` and, your fosscord works!
+If you set it up correctly, you should be able to run ``systemctl enable --now fosscord`` and, your fosscord works! (and will start everytime your system boots!)

 ### Distros without "systemd"

 !!! failure "Not supported"
     I haven't had any experience with Gentoo or any other distros.
-Sorry guys
+Sorry guys.
+There are ways in other linux distros to install systemctl/systemd.
+I would highly reccomend it.

-If you find a way to do it there, please send a pull request to the repository [here](https://github.com/fosscord/fosscord-docs/)
+    If there is enough demand, I will figure out how sysvinit works.

 // by AToska21